ivalkeen/vim-ctrlp-tjump/README.md

 2. Press `c-]` (if you have created mapping) or just execute `:CtrlPtjump` (or `:CtrlPtjumpVisual` in visual mode) in the command line.

+## Configuration

+It is possible to configure shortener for filenames, that will be displayed in CtrlP window.
+In the example below, RegExp `'/home/.*/gems/'` will be substituted by string `'.../'`.
+This may be useful if filename (with path) of generated tag is long and you want to make it shorter.

+    let g:ctrlp_tjump_shortener = ['/home/.*/gems/', '.../']

+If there is only one tag found, it is possible to open it without opening CtrlP
+window:

+    let g:ctrlp_tjump_only_silent = 1

 [1]: http://i.imgur.com/1UrMOpd.png
 [2]: https://github.com/kien/ctrlp.vim
 [3]: https://github.com/gmarik/vundle